phuongnam7899/obsidian-vault/2- Source Material/Courses/Cloud Practitioner Essentials.md

 ## Cloudwatch
 - Track metric of service
 - Provide dashboard
+## CloudTrail
+- Track user activities and API request through the AWS infra
+- Help trace for the process that make something happen or analyzing the actions
+- Answer what, who, when, how questions for each event
+- Automatically detect unusual account activity
+## AWS Trust Advisor
+-
 # Module 8: Pricing and Support
 # Module 9: Migration and Innovation
 # Module 10: AWS Certified Cloud Practitioner Basic